mdlincoln/mdlincoln.github.io/_posts/2014-07-10-sparql-for-humanists.md

 I've been following the Getty/George Mason summer institute ["Rebuidling the Portfolio: DH for Art Historians"](http://arthistory2014.doingdh.org/) on Twitter at [`#doingdah14`](https://twitter.com/search?f=realtime&q=%23doingdah14&src=typd), where the participants spent some time exploring the intersecting problems of image copyright and online image search.

 One growing resource for images is [Europeana](http://europeana.eu/), an aggregation service that is slowly working to build a massive database encompassing the holdings of Europe's many "memory institutions".

-One of the many ways you can facet your Europeana search is by copyright status.
+Europeana conveniently allows you to filter your searches by copyright status.
 If I search for [images with the term "landscape"](http://europeana.eu/portal/search.html?query=landscape&rows=24&qf=TYPE%3AIMAGE), the left sidebar allows me to further refine by specific copyright status, and by the more overarching categories of "Can I use it?"

 <figure>